Homemade Baby Food Recipes

 The anthocyanins in blueberries (which give them their distinctive colour) are believed to protect the brain and - in later life - limit the effects of conditions such as Alzheimer's Disease.

-And that's not all - blueberries are also packed with manganese, vitamin B6, vitamin C, vitamin K and fibre.
+What’s more, blueberries are also packed with manganese, vitamin B6, vitamin C, vitamin K and fibre.

-Fresh blueberries have a very mild laxative effect on the body, meaning that they can be very useful in preventing and relieving constipation.
 Dried blueberries, on the other hand, seem to have the opposite effect and are often recommended for firming up the stools after a bout of diarrhea.

-Another interesting characteristic of blueberries is their ability to prevent urinary tract infections, in much the same way as cranberries do.
 If your child experiences frequent urinary tract infections, then including blueberries in his diet or offering blueberry juice will be a far more palatable and popular solution for him than offering cranberries!

 PLEASE NOTE: Eating lots of blueberries can make your baby's poop look almost black in colour - so beware!